-Intrastat is the system for collecting statistics on the movement of goods (not services) between EU member states.
+Intrastat is the system for collecting statistics on the movement of goods (not services) between EU member states – there are some essential VAT rules for trade in the EU.
 The information is used by various government departments, economists and financial institutions.

 1. All VAT-registered traders must complete boxes E1 and E2 on the VAT3 return.

 E1 relates to the total cost of goods to other EU countries.
 E2 relates to total cost of goods from other EU countries.
 Total cost includes all taxes, commissions, costs and charges but does not include VAT chargeable in respect of the goods.

 2. VAT registered traders whose total dispatches to other EU member states exceeds €635,000 pa or whose total arrivals from other EU member states exceeds €500,000 pa must complete a detailed monthly Intrastat return.